cameronkollwitz/jellyfin-windows/README.md

 2. `Set-Location` to the repository directory
 3. Execute: `docker build .`
 4. Once finished building, you can now launch the container with the ID that is supplied.

+## Notes

+* Docker Hub does not autobuild Windows-based images.
+* The image must be built locally and then *pushed* to the Docker Public Registry!